tanviajmera/Google-Data-Analytics-Capstone-Project---Cyclistic-Bike-Case-Study/README.md

 # Cyclistic Bike Share Case Study

 ## Introduction
 The Cyclistic Bike Share Case Study is a capstone project in the Google Data Analytics Professional Certificate program.
-During the course, I learned the six stages of data analysis process: ask, prepare, process, analyse, share and act.
+During the course, I learned the six stages of the data analysis process: ask, prepare, process, analyse, share and act.
 The case study showcases my understanding and the technical skills learned throughout this course.

 ## Background
 I am assuming the position of ‘Jr. Data Analyst’ at Cyclistic, a bike-share company in Chicago.
 The company offers more than 6,000 bicycles at over 600 docking stations.
 At present, it provides two types of bikes: classic and electric.
 Cyclistic users are divided into two categories: Casual and Members.
 Customers who purchase single-ride or full-day passes are referred to as casual riders, whereas customers purchasing annual memberships fall under the members category.
 The director of marketing believes that the company can maximize profits by increasing the number of annual memberships.
 However, she also believes that there is an opportunity to target the casual riders and convert them into members.
 To fulfil this, it is important to understand the major differences between the annual members and casual riders.

 ## Ask
 In this first step of data analytics process, it is important to understand the problem we are trying to solve.
-Given that the marketing team is aiming to convert the casual riders into annual members, I am allotted the task to answer how annual members and casual riders use Cyclistic bikes differently.
+Given that the marketing team is aiming to convert the casual riders into annual members, I am allotted the task of answering how annual members and casual riders use Cyclistic bikes differently.

 ## Prepare
-The historical trip data for analysis was collected from here.
-For the purpose of this case study, I have used the data of 2023 quarter 1.
+The historical trip data for analysis was collected from [here](https://divvy-tripdata.s3.amazonaws.com/index.html).
+For this case study, I have used the data of 2023 quarter 1.
 Due to the data-privacy issues, the rider’s personally identifiable information has been hidden.
 The data is unbiased and credible.
-It has been made available by Motivate International Inc. under this license.
-I have stored the dataset files in my local drive on computer.
+It has been made available by Motivate International Inc. under this [license](https://divvybikes.com/data-license-agreement).
+I have stored the dataset files in my local drive on my computer.

 ## Process
 The tools used for this analysis are: